Best Date Format: Year Month Day

 Of course, there always are exceptions to the rule.
 There may be certain disciplines or fields where highly specific date formatting is required for specific algorithmic purposes, scientific analyses, or whatever.
 In general however, for everyday common use, the best date format begins with the largest timespan and then proceed to the smallest.
 And you can use whatever punctuation you want, for example:

+In general, always use largest-to-smallest format when writing dates.
 Anything else doesn’t make sense.